reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 							account.getBalance() - amount));
 ```

 We'll have other methods as well.
 You can find them in the detailed code example.
 For now, we'll create another method for viewing all accounts.
-We'll use a Consumer for this.
+We'll use a Consumer for this:

 ```java
 public static Consumer<List<Account>> ViewAllAccounts = accounts -> {
 		accounts.forEach(a -> System.out.println(a));
 	};
 ```
 Here comes the next part.
 How will we call these methods?
 Simple.
 We'll call the respective Functional Interface methods as necessary.
-For account creation, we will receive a new list of accounts once the account is created.
+For account creation, we will receive a new list of accounts once the account is created:

 ```java
 accounts = (List<Account>) BankService.CreateAccount